Winston-Lu/ESP8266-LED-Shelf/README.md

 # ESP8266 LED Shelf

 An improved version of [this LED shelf by DIY Machines on Youtube](https://www.youtube.com/watch?v=8E0SeycTzHw) to include more features and settings.
+[Link to the original Github repo here](https://github.com/DIY-Machines/DigitalClockSmartShelving)

 ### Work in progress, images are not the final product